neuronflicker/CTF/UCF/Web_calc/README.md

 Calc is: 6003-2309/2793*5611+4799
 Answer is: 10802
 ```
 Good so far.
-Now, however, we need to `POST` our answer back to the server.
+However, we now need to `POST` our answer back to the server.
 I tried just sending the answer to the server, using `curl -d <field-name>=<field-value>` to fill the form:
 ```bash
 ...
 # Get the answer